 The tournament includes Varsity and sub-varsity teams from Tri- State area high schools.
 They participate in a 7-on-7 tournament game format and each team plays at least 3 games.
 Team entry fees, T- shirt sales, silent auction, sponsors, raffles and private donations will be donated to this year's cause.

 In 2011, recognizing the 10th anniversary of 9/11, nearly 40 teams were entered in the tournament and for the first time, it includes a girls lacrosse division.
-The tournament will start at 9:00 am and conclude by approximately 3:30 pm with a mid-day ceremony to honor the beneficiaries.
-The date is Saturday, November 26th at Fairfield Ludlowe High School.
+Jim Tommins took over the reins as lead organizer and tourament chairman from Mike Voucas.
+Mike was recognized for his volunteer effort starting the tournament and was named the Man of the Year by the Connecticut High School Lacrossee Coaches Association.
+The tournament had a mid-day ceremony to honor the beneficiaries.
+The date was Saturday, November 26th at Fairfield Ludlowe High School.

 The 2011 efforts supported three severely-injured servicemen: USMC Sgt.
 Liam Dwyer of Litchfield, Connecticut; Army Pfc.
 Josh Budd of Cheshire, Connecticut; and USAF Tech Sgt.
 Joe Wilkinson of Troy, New York.
 They each suffered injuries in support of Operation Enduring Freedom in Afghanistan or Operation Iraqi Freedom.